drandell/hannah-website/static/media/learn_more.ffd96b49.md

-1.	##### GE + FR > EN Translation
+1.	##### DE + FR > EN Translation

 Over the course of my career as a freelance translator, I have gained extensive experience in translating a wide range of texts using SDL Trados.
 My high attention to detail means that your texts will be translated to an excellent standard.
-Here are the services I can provide for you:
+Here's what I can do for you:

 -	**Medical (Dental) Translation:**
 This is where my expertise lies.
-I can translate anything related to this industry: medical device brochures, patient forms, treatment guidelines, website content, product packaging.
-You can rely on me to produce excellent translations for you.
+I can translate anything related to this industry: medical device brochures, IPR content, patient forms, treatment guidelines, product packaging.
+You can rely on me to produce excellent work for you.

 -	**Business & Marketing Translation:**
-I can translate all things related to your business: your website, blog posts, press releases, product listings (SEO), social media content, presentations, business correspondence, reports, HR documents – I can help your business produce accurate content to the English-speaking market.
+I can translate your marketing content for your business: blog posts, social media content, press releases, product descriptions, website, adverts, presentations, business correspondence – let me help you produce accurate content for the English-speaking market.

--	**Technical Translation:**
-Whether you need instruction manuals for equipment & accessories, training guides, or product brochures, you can count on me to translate your documents with complete precision.

 -	**Website Translation:**
 If you’re looking to expand your business to the English-speaking market and require a high-quality translation of your website, I’m the person for the job!
-With my extensive experience translating websites for a wide range of clients, I will cover the translation and localisation of your website’s content including text, images, and other visual aspects to help you reach a wider audience.
+With my extensive experience translating websites for a wide range of clients, I will cover the translation and localisation of your website’s content including meta titles, meta descriptions, text, images, and other visual aspects to help you reach a wider audience.

 2. ##### Proofreading